 The next important step is to carry out repairs to the batsmen and bowlers' foot marks.
 These areas may be relatively deep, especially if repairs have not been carried out during 2 days or more of cricket on the same pitch.
 For repairs, use only the wicket loam native to your pitches.
 This will help in the binding of the soils during recovery.

-Firstly, prepare a stock of preferred virgin wicket soil to just a damp stage but still quite firm.
+Firstly, prepare a stock of preferred virgin wicket soil to just a damp stage, but still quite firm.
 You should be able to squeeze it together in your hand like plastercine.
-If you had your topdressing delivered in bags there should have sufficient moisture to carry out your repairs, if not dampen while still in the bag and leave overnight or until required.
-If you are repairing the ends where the pitch is being taken out of play then add some grass seed to your mix, this will assist in the germination process and speed up recovery.
+If you had your topdressing delivered in bags, it should have sufficient moisture to carry out your repairs; if not, dampen whilst still in the bag and leave overnight or until required.
+If you are repairing the ends where the pitch is being taken out of play, then add some grass seed to your mix, this will assist in the germination process and speed up recovery.

 The tools required will be a lump hammer, fine spray water bottle, a rammer (elephant's foot used for tarmacing), a fork and a plastering trowel.

 To start, sweep in the same direction as you would for intervals, paying attention to the foot holes created by the bowlers and the deep scars from the batsmen.
 Put the sweepings to one side.
-When swept ram the dry holes very firmly and any spots the bowlers may have moved.
-Hammering the edges to where the damages ceases is important as it will create an edge for the new soil to be rammed against as it is hammered into place.
+When swept, ram the dry holes very firmly and any spots the bowlers may have moved.
+Hammering the edges to where the damages ceases is important, as it will create an edge for the new soil to be rammed against when it is hammered into place.

 Remember - good patching on your pitches is the icing on the cake.
 Do not be afraid to ask the umpires if you can carry out any remedial work during a game preferably between innings or overnight.
 You may need their OK.

 |Badgers, crows and the war on cricket pitches||Cricket Cages & Nets|